akeneo/onboarder-helpcenter/content/md/supplier-onboarder/create-products.md

 :::

 :::info
-Product creation works the same way as in the PIM.
-You can look at [this article](https://help.akeneo.com/articles/create-a-product.html#create-a-product) to know more about it.
+Product creation works the same way as in the PIM, learn more about it by reading our [Create a product](https://help.akeneo.com/articles/create-a-product.html#create-a-product) article.
 :::